 - The third-largest VA hospital in the country and recognized for more programs of clinical excellence than any other VA medical center in the U.S.

 - A Level 1 trauma center with a burn unit, and one of the largest and most comprehensive healthcare providers in northeast Ohio

 Each Case Western Reserve University student brings their own background and interests to our campus, creating a culture that’s dynamic, diverse and inclusive.

 Prepare for medical school

-Students interested in pursuing medicine, dentistry, optometry, pharmacy, veterinary medicine, or becoming a physician assistant work with a dedicated health career advisor, along with their academic advisor and four-year professional navigator.
+Students interested in pursuing medicine, dentistry, optometry, pharmacy, veterinary medicine, or becoming physician assistants work with a dedicated health career advisor, along with their academic advisor and four-year advisor.

 Some recent medical school acceptances:

 - Universidad Central del Caribe